 Consumer Products had growth in its game business due to the sale of video game rights and the licensing of Kingdom of Hearts III.
 The company also had declines in its merchandise licensing business due to the recognition of a new accounting standard.

 The main concerns in this division include the performance of Disneyland California and the other international theme parks that were not discussed in the earnings report.
 Those areas are likely underperforming as the company decided not to talk about their financial results during the quarter.
+Even if that is the case, those divisions are still relatively stable, and if The Walt Disney Company has flat results, the firm is still in great shape.

 Direct-to-Consumer and International